Questions? Ask a Librarian

-Wisconsin-licensed attorneys who would like to use the Wisconsin State Law Library during evenings, weekends or holidays may subscribe to our After Hours Service.
+Wisconsin-licensed attorneys who would like to use the Wisconsin State Law Library during evenings, weekends, or holidays may subscribe to our After Hours Service.
 This convenient service allows subscribers to access the library from 7 a.m. to 10 p.m.
 Monday through Friday and 8 a.m. to 6 p.m. on Saturdays, Sundays, and holidays.
-For complete details and subscription information, please visit our After Hours Service webpage.
+For complete details and subscription information, please visit our After Hours Service page.
 Wisconsin judges who wish to access WSLL outside regular hours may place a request directly with Tammy Keller, WSLL Program Assistant.

 Library Tours & Orientations

 Interested in a firsthand look at one of our libraries for yourself, your law office staff, or an organization to which you belong?
 To schedule a tour of WSLL, please contact Tammy Keller, program assistant, at 608-261-7553 or Tammy.Keller@wicourts.gov.
 To schedule a visit to the Milwaukee or Dane County Legal Resource Center, please contact Lynne Gehrke, MLRC Librarian or Bob Lopez, DCLRC Librarian.